-Could Focal’s Utopia’s cost $10,000?
+Could Focal Utopia headphones cost $10,000?
 Yes, the sound is that good.
-Now let’s discuss why some very smart music lovers and audiophiles are buying the best sounding headphones in the world for much less than they are worth.
+Now let’s discuss why some very smart music lovers and audiophiles are buying the best-sounding headphones in the world for much less than they are worth.

 I listen to a lot of Patricia Barber.
-I think of her as the Pink Floyd of Jazz.
-Between her piano, percussionist and bass player, there is a ton of stuff going on.
+I think of her as the Pink Floyd of jazz.
+Between her piano, percussionist, and bass player, there is a ton of stuff going on.
 Utopia's driver cuts through everything like a knife.
 I doubt even the best chefs' culinary skills could cut like this.

-Musical layers appear naturally and well defined.
-Every note stands on its own with presence, resonance, guile and charm.
+Musical layers appear naturally and are well-defined.
+Every note stands on its own with presence, resonance, guile, and charm.
 There is no clutter, hurry, or distortion.
 High frequencies are clean and smooth, never shrill or screechy.
 The midrange is slightly forward, while the bass is most defined by its texture and precision.

 On a headphone with distortion, and I don't mean to the point where the audio is edgy, the sound of many of Patricia Barber’s songs runs together.
 Nuances in her music are lost.
-Listen to Morning Grace to understand the importance of nuance, silence and clarity in music and audio gear.
+Listen to "Mourning Grace" to understand the importance of nuance, silence, and clarity in music and audio gear.

-Focal’s Utopia and Elear headphones represent the next revolution in driver design, similar to the Sennheiser HD800 headphones when they first arrived.
-The diameter of Focal’s driver closely follows the diameter of the voice coil with an open back magnet assembly thus there is no trapped air behind the dome.
+Focal Utopia and Elear headphones represent the next revolution in driver design, similar to the Sennheiser HD800 headphones when they first arrived.
+The diameter of Focal’s driver closely follows the diameter of the voice coil with an open back magnet assembly, thus there is no trapped air behind the dome.

-The driver uses pure Beryllium formed in the new "M" shaped dome which is extremely rigid and super light which results in incredibly low distortion and quite possibly the best in the headphone marketplace.
+The driver uses pure beryllium formed in the new "M" shaped dome, which is extremely rigid and super light, resulting in incredibly low distortion and quite possibly the best in the headphone marketplace.
 I was a very passionate DIY speaker builder in my early years so I've played around with all types of tweeters: soft domes made of silk or metal domes such as aluminum or titanium.

 I haven’t experienced this effect from any other headphone.
 Think of Focal Utopia headphones as miniature ported speakers with the most amazing sound you can put on your head.
 Utopia’s sound reminds me of the old AKG K1000 Earspeakers.

 The AKG K1000 had pads external to the driver plate.
-Listeners would rotate the driver plate to produce the right presentation between drivers and ears creating unique design and listening experience.
-Utopia’s sound and experience is just as unique.
-The Focal Utopia’s aren’t like any other headphones I’ve heard.
+Listeners would rotate the driver plate to produce the right presentation between drivers and ears, creating a unique design and listening experience.
+The Utopia’s sound and experience are just as unique; it's not like any other high-end headphone I’ve heard.

 The shape of the driver I assume is what is creating the energy field my ears are feeling.
 It is a unique shape designed to push more of the sound out on the forward side of the driver vs the rear.
-It's interesting to me that if you lace your ear on the backside of the driver or outside the cup, how flat and dead the sound is.
-This is the total opposite to a planer driver headphone.
+It's interesting to me that if you place your ear on the backside of the driver or outside the cup, how flat and dead the sound is.
+This is the total opposite of a planar driver headphone.

 If you put an earcup on each side of a driver, the sound would be identical.
-I feel like I am getting twice the energy with the Focal drivers which translates remarkable tonal balance.
+I feel like I am getting twice the energy with the Focal drivers, which translates to remarkable tonal balance.
 Bottom line is I just love this headphone for so many reasons.

 On the topic of providing these phones with all the tools needed to be their best, here are some upgrade cable recommendations.
 In most cases, I prefer a copper cable to a silver cable for the Utopia.
 I find copper falls more in line with what the beryllium driver needs.
 The beryllium driver already provides tons of detail, articulation and control.
-The Utopia's stock cable is 15 feet long, very heavy and un-yeilding.
-It is my only complaint about the 2 headphones.
+The Utopia's stock cable is 15 feet long, very heavy and unyielding.
+It is my only complaint about the Utopia.
 The cable is too heavy on the head and I have to coil it in my lap so it's not bothersome.
 The new Utopia with Premium Accessories has now changed the cable type, but still the Dragon is the best choice to squeeze out every last drop of performance.